kccarlos/kccarlos/README.md

-👋 Hi!
-I'm KC.
+# 👋 Hi!
+I'm KC

-I have been pursuing M.S.E in Computer Science degree at Johns Hopkins University since the fall of 2022.
-I received my BEng from the Hong Kong Polytechnic University and MPhil in Computer Science and Engineering from the Hong Kong University of Science and Technology.
+I have been pursuing M.S.E in Computer Science at [JHU](https://www.jhu.edu/) since the fall of 2022.

+Previously, I received BEng from [HK PolyU](https://www.polyu.edu.hk/) and MPhil in Computer Science and Engineering from [HKUST](https://hkust.edu.hk/).
 I’m interested in full-stack development, computer vision, and web security.

 Here is my [Resume](https://docs.google.com/document/d/e/2PACX-1vSroWWC82XscTtjCT32T9kKbY7dTutohe3CySWeHqlCBpZsV0SDQvsAmNI_kAPiqrn-FMdkBBdG4UwO/pub) and some of my projects: